shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-setup.md

 ---------------------------

 # Next

-**NOTE**: The "Next Step" button on the pathway UI will be disabled until you have successfully performed the action of the curent step.

 You can now move ahead to the instructions of the first tutorial step by clicking on the "Next" button below on the right.
 There are also links to the instructions for each step on the UI, for your convenience.